 The outright disobedience of rushing headlong into a relationship that was wrong on so many levels.

 Each time, God took me back.
 Quietly, lovingly, with no words of reproach.
 I hang my head in shame, but he opens his arms towards me.
 Cleanses me with water.
 Clothes me in satin.
 Dresses my wounds with oil.
 Every.
 Single.
 Time.

 He didn’t just take me back.
 He looked for me.
 Called me home.
 Reminded me that I’m always welcome here, where he is.
 I’ve walked a thousand miles away from him, and he walked those miles to find me again, and carry me back.

 That’s the kind of love I want.
 A love that does not give up.
 A love that does not let me go.

 I guess my friend is right.
 I do have high standards when it comes to love.
 Because I’ve experienced a kind of love that has gone to the grave, and back again – even for a train wreck of a woman like me.

 Writer’s Bio: Clarice Fong is a freelance content editor and editorial consultant focused on digital marketing and brand-building content strategy.
 She is an avid reader with a never-ending booklist, and consumes varied content on a daily basis.
 She enjoys picking people’s brains over lunch.
-Every so often, she writes about her earthly sojourn as a single woman on singlewaitingjoyful.wordpress.com.
+Every so often, she writes about life, love, and her other adventures on claricefong.com.